mikewest/fallow/data/articles/2007/06/short-form-link-blogging.markdown

 ArticleID:  70
 Published:  1181471119
 Modified:   1181471119
-Title:      Short-form Link Blogging
+Title:      "Short-form Link Blogging"
-Slug:       short-form-link-blogging
+Slug:       "short-form-link-blogging"
-OneLine:    Blogging is hard for me, mostly because I have an irrational desire to make each of my posts "important" and "interesting".
-I'm working out ways to solve that problem for myself...
+OneLine:    "Blogging is hard for me, mostly because I have an irrational desire to make each of my posts \"important\" and \"interesting\".
+I'm working out ways to solve that problem for myself..."
 Tags:
     - Personal
     - Yahoo